 Theresa Wise has significant expertise in IT executive leadership, technology risk, change management, revenue management and math modeling.

-Theresa is an active supporter of arts and STEM education, currently serving on St. Olaf College’s Board of Regents, Cornell University’s Advisory Council for Operations Research and Information Engineering, and as a violinist with the Bloomington Symphony Orchestra.
+Wise has been recognized by the Minneapolis/St. Paul Business Journal as “Chief Information Officer of the Year” for her lifetime of work in Information Technology and her leadership in the airline merger.
+She has been recognized by the ExecRank as Global CIO of the Year in 2013.
+She is an active supporter of arts and STEM education, currently serving on St. Olaf College’s Board of Regents, Cornell University’s Advisory Council for Operations Research and Information Engineering, and as a violinist with the Bloomington Symphony Orchestra.

-Theresa currently holds a NACD/CERT certificate in Cyber Risk Oversight from the Software Engineering Institute of Carnegie Mellon University.
+Wise currently holds a NACD/CERT certificate in Cyber Risk Oversight from the Software Engineering Institute of Carnegie Mellon University.
 She earned a B.A. in mathematics and chemistry from St. Olaf College and a Ph.D. and M.S. in applied math and operations research from Cornell University.